MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-null.md

 ```

 You can have an array that contains one `$null` value and its `count` is `1`.
 But if you place
-an empty result inside an array then it's not counted as an item.
+an empty array inside an array then it's not counted as an item.
 The count is `0`.

-If you treat the empty `$null` like a collection, then it's empty.
+If you treat the enumerable null like a collection, then it's empty.

-If you pass in an empty value to a function parameter that isn't strongly typed, PowerShell coerces
+If you pass in an enumerable null to a function parameter that isn't strongly typed, PowerShell
-the nothing value into a `$null` value by default.
-This means inside the function, the value will be
+coerces the enumerable null into a `$null` value by default.
+This means inside the function, the
-treated as `$null` instead of the **System.Management.Automation.Internal.AutomationNull** type.
+value is treated as `$null` instead of the **System.Management.Automation.Internal.AutomationNull**
+type.

 ### Pipeline

 The primary place you see the difference is when using the pipeline.
 You can pipe a `$null`
-value but not an empty `$null` value.
+value but not an enumerable null value.

 ```powershell
 PS> $null | ForEach-Object{ Write-Output 'NULL Value' }